mateusstp/apache-spark-hands-on/apache-spark/apache-connect/README.md

 - `test_connection.py`: Simple script to test the connection with Spark Connect
 - `requirements.txt`: Dependencies for the Docker environment
 - `requirements-local.txt`: Dependencies for the local environment
+- `start-environment.sh`: Script to start the Docker environment
+- `build-images.sh`: Script to build Docker images
+- `stop-environment.sh`: Script to stop the Docker environment

 ## Prerequisites